Bayernatoor/base58_transactions01_notes/course1_transactions_s6.md

 A: We lock to the hash of the script, the script itself goes in the scriptSig of the unlocking transaction.

+We lock to the hash of the script, the script itself goes in the scriptSig of the unlocking transaction.

+## Coding exercise: Convert Custom Scripts to P2SH Addresses

+Using regtest you can convert a custom script to a P2SH address by running:
+    `bitcoin-cli -regtest decodescript my_custom_script`

+The output will include a p2sh address which is the base58 address encoding of the P2SH scriptPubKey

+You can convet a base58 encoded address back to a scriptPubKey by runnng:
+    `bitcoin-cli -regtest decodescript my_address`

+This returns the p2sh address's scriptPubKey.
+This scriptPubKey is what you find in the raw transaction.
+The base58 address is a just a human readable version of the scriptPubKey

+*What's happening here?*

+When I decode the script.
+I am given a base58 encoded address.
+I can send (lock) bitcoin to this address.
+To unlock it I would need to present the (key) or the scriptSig that corresponds with the scriptPubKey.

+custom script: `010101029301038801027693010487`

+ run:`bitcoin-cli -regtest decodescript my_custom_script`
+ Get a base58 adress: `2MurSWkcDqSq69nuWSBXwNraCFbHvSouGQn`
+ Send bitcoin to that address
+ That bitcoin is now locked to that address via the custom_script, to unlock it (spend it) I have to provide the correct scriptSig (The script that satisfies my scriptPubKey (custom script))